Towards Learning to Imitate from a Single Video Demonstration: Appendix

 \subsection{Distance Function Use}

-We find it helpful to \textit{normalize} the \distanceMetricText outputs using $\reward = exp(\reward^{2} * w_{d})$ where $w_{d} = -5.0$ scales the filtering width.
-Early in training the \distanceMetricText often produces large, noisy values.
-Also, the \ac{RL} method regularly updates reward scaling statistics; the initial high variance data reduces the significance of better \distanceMetricText values produced later on by scaling them to small numbers.
-The improvement of using this normalize reward is shown in~\refFigure{fig:humanoid2d-reward-smoothing}.
+We find it helpful to \textit{normalize} the \distanceMetricText outputs using $\reward = \exp(\reward^{2} * w_{d})$ where $w_{d} = -5.0$ scales the filtering width.
+This normalization is a standard method to convert distance-based rewards to be positive, which makes it easier to handle episodes that terminate early~\citep{Peng:2017:LLS:3099564.3099567,2018-TOG-deepMimic,peng2018variational}.
+Early in training, the \distanceMetricText often produces large, noisy values.
+The \ac{RL} method regularly tracks reward scaling statistics; the initial high variance data reduces the significance of better \distanceMetricText values produced later on by scaling them to small numbers.
+The improvement of using this normalized reward is shown in~\refFigure{fig:humanoid2d-reward-smoothing}.
+In~\refFigure{fig:baselines-cacla} we compare to a few baseline methods.
+The \textit{manual} version uses a carefully engineered reward function from~\citep{Peng:2017:DDL:3072959.3073602}.

-\section{Positive and Negative Examples}
+\subsection{Positive and Negative Examples}

 We use two methods to generate positive and negative examples.
 The first method is similar to \ac{TCN}, where we can assume that sequences that overlap more in time are more similar.
-For each episode two sequences are generated, one for the \agent and one for the imitation motion.
-Here we list the methods used to alter sequences for positive pairs. \begin{enumerate} \item Adding Gaussian noise to each state in the sequence (mean $= 0$ and variance $= 0.02$) \item Out of sync versions where the first state is removed from the first sequence and the last state from the second sequence \item Duplicating the first state in either sequence \item Duplicating the last state in either sequence \end{enumerate} We alter sequences for negative pairs by \begin{enumerate} \item Reversing the ordering of the second sequence in the pair. \item Randomly picking a state out of the second sequence and replicating it to be as long as the first sequence. \item Randomly shuffling one sequence. \item Randomly shuffling both sequences. \end{enumerate}
+We generate two sequences for each episode, one for the \agent and one for the imitation motion.
+Here we list the methods used to alter sequences for positive pairs. \begin{enumerate} \item Adding Gaussian noise to each state in the sequence (mean $= 0$ and variance $= 0.02$) \item Out of sync versions where the first state from the first and the last ones from the second sequence are removed. \item Duplicating the first state in either sequence \item Duplicating the last state in either sequence \end{enumerate} We alter sequences for negative pairs by \begin{enumerate} \item Reversing the ordering of the second sequence in the pair. \item Randomly picking a state out of the second sequence and replicating it to be as long as the first sequence. \item Randomly shuffling one sequence. \item Randomly shuffling both sequences. \item Using one sequence from the expert and one from the agent.
+We call these adversarial sequences pairs. \item In the examples that include additional motion classes, the negatives are selected from the other classes. \end{enumerate}